 Menu is one of the core navigation elements.
 It is a graphical control that presents the options of interactions with the interface.
 Basically, it can be the list of commands – in this case, options will be presented with verbs marking possible actions like, for example, “save”, “delete”, “buy”, “send” etc. Menu can also present the categories along which the content is organized in the given interface, and this can be the high time for using nouns marking them.

-Menus can have different locations in the interface (side menus, header menus, footer menus, etc.) and different ways of appearance and interaction (drop-down menus, drop-up menus, sliding menus, etc.) Any solution, which designer makes about menu functionality, appearance and placement in general layout, should be based on thoughtful user research, analyzing not only potential wishes and expectations of the target audience but also their tech literacy and possible environments in which the digital product could be used.
-A well-designed menu can significantly speed up the process of achieving goals and satisfying needs that lay a solid foundation for positive user experience.
+Menus can have different locations in the interface (side menus, header menus, footer menus, etc.) and different ways of appearance and interaction (drop-down menus, drop-up menus, sliding menus, etc.) Any solution, which a designer makes about menu functionality, appearance, and placement in general layout, should be based on thoughtful user research, analyzing not only the potential wishes and expectations of the target audience but also their tech literacy and possible environments in which the digital product could be used.
+A well-designed menu can significantly speed up the process of achieving goals and satisfying needs that lay a solid foundation for a positive user experience.

 Here is the example of mobile blogging app interface which features a left-side menu presenting the categories of content.
 The copy describing positions in the menu is supported with icons presenting recognizable visual mark for the category.

 The presented app UI concept shows the type menu applying the effective technique of color marking: when users move to a particular category, the specific background color is used for all the content in it, which forms strong associations and quick perception of the nature and theme of data the user sees.

 Behind the widely used abbreviation CTA, designers and content creators mean a call to action.
 This is actually the word of phrase which stimulates users to interact with a product in a way and for the aim it is designed for.
 CTA elements are the interactive controls that enable users to do the action they are called to.
 Typical types of such interactive elements in the layout are buttons, tabs, or links.